Skip to main content

 The template includes:

-• targets: AWS deployment configuration
+• target: AWS deployment configuration

 • services: Your app service with local dev script and Docker container setup